Learn about jOOQ

 jOOQ is about SQL.
 We recommend you also read these excellent resources, which talk about SQL in general:

-|Markus Winand is the author of the popular website Use-The-Index-Luke.com.
-His book explains nicely how to achieve proper indexing and performance in popular RDBMS:
+Markus Winand has created Use-The-Index-Luke.com.
+His book explains nicely how to achieve proper indexing and performance in popular RDBMS.

 Bill Karwin has helped thousands of people write better SQL and build stronger relational databases.
-Now he’s sharing his collection of antipatterns—the most common errors he’s identified in those thousands of requests for help:
+Now he’s sharing his collection of antipatterns—the most common errors he’s identified in those thousands of requests for help.